-Performing the above will only offer a temporary method of booting into Mac OS 9.
+Performing the above only allows you to boot into Mac OS 9 temporarily.
 These commands need to be stored in the NVRAM so they persist between boots.
 Running the commands below will store this information in the NVRAM and restart the machine.

 Your machine will restart and you should now be able to boot from the Mac OS 9 For Unsupported G4’s CD from MacOS9Lives.com.

-Any data stored in the NVRAM will be erased if the machine loses power (e.g. is pulled out from the wall socket/power adapter, or has a flat battery.
-Since this is a lot to type each time this happens, a better way of performing the above is to write everything into a script, and tell Open Firmware to run it at boot.
+Any data stored in the NVRAM will be erased if the machine loses power (e.g. the main power cable is disconnected from a wall outlet/power adapter, or has a flat battery.
+Since this is a lot to type each time you lose power, a better way of performing the above is to write everything into a script, and tell Open Firmware to run it at boot.
 Now if you lose power you only need to remember one line to enter into Open Firmware.

-Open Firmware Scripts can be created with the application ‘SimpleText’, or a text editor that will allow you to save .txt files without any rich text (e.g. Sublime Text).
+Open Firmware Scripts can be created with the application ‘SimpleText’, or any other text editor that will allow you to save .txt files without any rich text content.
 Open SimpleText and add the following to your new document.

 \ comment cr dev /cpus/PowerPC,G4@0 80010201 encode-int " cpu-version" property device-end boot hd:,\\:tbxi

 The beginning of the script must contain an Open Firmware

 The last line sets the boot device to the default HD so the machine continues to boot after running the script.